OWASP/www-chapter-albuquerque/index.md

 <a href="/www-chapter-albuquerque/#div-centlibrary" onclick="location.hash='div-centlibrary'; location.reload();">UNM Centennial Library</a>, DEN2

-**A valid government-issued or student picture ID is required to enter the Centennial Science and Engineering Library.**

 ### Agenda:
 - Get to know each other
 - Pitch ideas for future meetings